The impact of weather on commodity prices: Unveiling the connection

 Another strategy is to hedge against weather-related risks by using derivative instruments such as futures contracts or options.
 For example, an agricultural trader can use futures contracts to lock in prices for crops, protecting against potential price declines resulting from unfavorable weather conditions.

-Additionally, commodity traders can utilize advanced weather forecasting models and data analytics to gain a competitive edge.
+Additionally, commodity traders can use advanced weather forecasting models and data analytics to gain a competitive edge.
 By leveraging these tools, traders can anticipate weather-related price movements more accurately, enabling them to execute trades at optimal times and manage risk effectively.

 The future of weather forecasting and its implications for commodity markets